karare1/white-lines/README.md

 3. On GitHub page, click on the site's repository on the left sidebar or alternatively click on the avatar icon and then 'Your repositories'
 ![Deploy-2](media/deploy-2.png) &nbsp; &nbsp; &nbsp; &nbsp; ![Deploy-3](media/deploy-3.png)
 <br>
-4. In the repository, under the repository name, click Settings.
+4. In the repository, under the repository name (e.g. karare1/white-lines), click Settings.
 ![Deploy-4](media/deploy-4.png)
 <br>
 5. In the "Code and automation" section of the left sidebar, click on Pages.